-- 1. The study area is predominantly underlain by sedimentary rocks of the Beaufort Group, which forms part of the Karoo Supergroup.
-Occurrences of dolerite sills and dykes are well known to occur in the project area, and the contacts between the intrusive rock and the host rock are generally targeted for groundwater development. - 2.
-Based on the groundwater data collected, it is confirmed that three (3) aquifers exist in the area: - a.
+- The study area is predominantly underlain by sedimentary rocks of the Beaufort Group, which forms part of the Karoo Supergroup.
+Occurrences of dolerite sills and dykes are well known to occur in the project area, and the contacts between the intrusive rock and the host rock are generally targeted for groundwater development. - Based on the groundwater data collected, it is confirmed that three (3) aquifers exist in the area: - a.
 Unconfined aquifers associated with paleo drainage as well as flood plains of non-perennial river systems (about 5 to 10m thick) - not associated with the study area but closer to the Brak River; - b.
 A shallower semi-unconfined aquifer system associated with weathered Beaufort sediments; and - c.
-A deeper confined intergranular and fractured aquifer network is associated with the older Beaufort and Ecca sediments, of the Karoo Group. - 3.
-The aquifer underlying the development areas can be regarded as a moderate-yielding aquifer, with reported yields ranging from 0.5 to 2 l/sec.
+A deeper confined intergranular and fractured aquifer network is associated with the older Beaufort and Ecca sediments, of the Karoo Group. - The aquifer underlying the development areas can be regarded as a moderate-yielding aquifer, with reported yields ranging from 0.5 to 2 l/sec.
 From available literature data, the weathered zone for the area is estimated to be in the order of 10m thick, followed by a subsequent thicker fractured aquifer zone.
 Based on available groundwater levels for the study area, the groundwater table is placed in the order of 5 mbgl, when considering a regional-scale water table.
 Groundwater is found within the bedding planes in shale or interbedded sandstone and jointed and fractured contact zoned between sedimentary rocks and dolerite dyke.
-As such, where these structures daylight in low laying topographical areas, springs will be produced fed by the groundwater flows from high-lying areas (water divides) to low-lying areas. - 4.
-Surface water streams in the area are non-perennial.
+As such, where these structures daylight in low-laying topographical areas, springs will be produced fed by the groundwater flows from high-lying areas (water divides) to low-lying areas. - Surface water streams in the area are non-perennial.
 Hence, groundwater is the main source of water for inhabitants who reside in the project area.
-As part of this assessment, a hydrocensus was undertaken, and 28 boreholes were identified in the study area, of which 13 are used for livestock watering and 6 for domestic use. - 5.
-The end client desires to use groundwater to supplement the construction and operational water required for the project.
-The following boreholes were yield tested, and based on 8hr recommended abstraction, the following yields are attained (refer to Table 8-1).
-Smaller-size pumps (as indicated below) can be installed if 24hr pumping is required.
-This is however not advised, as the boreholes may be overpumped, decreasing the borehole life and increasing the probability of pump failure.
+As part of this assessment, a hydrocensus was undertaken, and 28 boreholes were identified in the study area, of which 13 are used for livestock watering and 6 for domestic use.